anticomputer/emacs-codeql/README.md

 ### Alternative install method

-Alternatively, you can clone this repository and place it into your emacs `load-path`, you'll want to ensure that you have all required dependencies available, including the most recent MELPA version of eglot.
+Alternatively, you can clone this repository and place it into your emacs `load-path`, you'll want to ensure that you have all required dependencies available, including the most recent MELPA versions of any required packages.

 ```elisp
 ;; initialization options